isomerpages/govtech-jagathestack/_2022_STF/05-challenge.md

 ## Help us create challenges for Stack The Flag 2022

 Tired of just playing CTFs?
 Have interesting ideas that you would like to see in STF2022?
-Come contribute to STF2022 and win $1000 per selected challenge!
+Come contribute to STF2022 and <b>win $1000</b> per selected challenge!

 We are looking for challenges in the following categories:
 * Binary Exploitation